The Gardener (2012 film): Travel to Israel

-Iranians are not allowed to travel to Israel and thus Makhmalbaf and his team will be automatically sentenced to five years in prison should they ever return to Iran.
+Iranians are not allowed to travel to Israel and thus Makhmalbaf and his Iranian crew will be automatically sentenced to five years in prison should they ever return to Iran.
 The filmmaker also talks about a religion that is a taboo subject in Iran and has its own consequences, such as that received by Shirin Ebadi for taking up the case of this group.

 In addition, Mohsen's decision to present the film at the Jerusalem Film Festival in contravention of the BDS campaign caused some controversy.
 An open letter published on Jadaliyya urging him not to attend was signed by many prominent Iranians, including Arash Bineshpajouh, Tina Gharavi, Ziba Mir-Hosseini, Laleh Khalili, Hamid Dabashi, Fatemeh Keshavarz, Ervand Abrahamian, and Asef Bayat.
 The letter was also critical of Iran's state-sponsored oppression of the Baha’i community.

 A group of 250 social and cultural activists signed a letter to support him.
 Many Israelis appreciated that he came and presented his film.
 Adrina Hoffman of The Nation wrote that what shocked everyone was that he kept saying "I love you."
 The film sold out for its initial screenings and other screenings were scheduled after the festival.
 Makhmalbaf responded on BBC, saying that boycotts do not change people's hearts, and dialog is a better way of understanding each other.